 The Virginia Supreme Court’s ruling allows trust beneficiaries to file an alternative pleading initially seeking a declaratory judgment as to whether a proposed claim will trigger a no-contest clause.
 The declaratory action allows trust beneficiaries to avoid risking possible forfeiture of their beneficial interest in a trust.
 Attorneys representing beneficiaries in cases involving no-contest clauses should consider carefully drafting their complaints to include this alternative pleading model using wording similar to the “if and only if” language successfully used by Chip.

 If you have a question about a No Contest Clause in a Trust or a Will, give us a call at 602-443-4888.
+Or submit your information to talk to a probate and trust attorney.
 We can help.